 At the end of August, we have graduating students moving-out.
 And at the beginning of September, we have incoming students moving-in.
 It is apartment rental transition time at Aggie Square Apartments, Almondwood Apartments, and Fountain Circle Townhomes.

-Needless to say, we are quite busy.
+Needless to say, we are quite busy at our three apartment rental communities.

 When you are getting close to the end of an apartment lease, everyone gets worried that they will not get any of their security deposit back.
 There are some important things to understand so your expectations are in line with reality.
 Getting a full refund is possible and does happen for renters who return the apartment in the condition it was in when the lease started.
 If you follow these six steps, you should see successful results in getting much, if not all, of your security deposit back.